Great-Sun-Group/credex-core/projects/workplan/OIDC.md

 ## Notes
 - Ensure all team members with AWS access are involved in the OIDC setup process.
-- Consider implementing OIDC authentication gradually, starting with non-critical workflows before updating the cleanup workflow.
+- Consider implementing OIDC authentication gradually, starting with non-critical workflows before updating the wipe workflow.
 - Regularly review AWS permissions to ensure they adhere to the principle of least privilege.